BrownCSCI1230/grading_env/README.md

 If you want to use the convenience scripts please also install [python](https://www.python.org/downloads/)!

 ## Running TA demos
-Within the docker image are TA demos.
+Within the docker image are TA demos for each of the projects.
 These demos are runnable through the `run.py` script.
-Example usage is shown below where `executable_name` is name of the project you want to show where a min suffix is a minimum working solution and a max suffix is an implementation with multiple extra credit features implemented.
+Example usage is shown below where `executable_name` is name of the project you want to show.
+If the name has a `min` suffix, it will run a minimum working solution, and a `max` suffix will run an implementation with extra credit features implemented.
 ```
 python3 run.py --demo -e executable_name -i anc2001/cs1230_env:latest
 ```